Juan J. Rodriguez

 - Represents national real estate development firm in claim arising from expropriation of business interests in Central America brought pursuant to a bilateral Free Trade Agreement.

-- Represents Central American conglomerate in claims for damages in excess of $2 million arising from an international health insurance dispute.
+- Represented a Central American conglomerate in claims for damages in excess of $2 million arising from an international health insurance dispute.

 - Represented former executor of foreign estate in Central America in claims brought under the federal RICO statute for predicate acts of wire fraud, mail fraud and money laundering.

-- Represented foreign luxury hotel chain in claims brought in United States federal court for breach of intellectual property agreements, including claims for trademark infringement and breach of the trademark infringement agreement resulting in a multi-million dollar award.
+- Represented foreign luxury hotel chain in claims brought in United States federal court for claims arising under the Computer Fraud and Abuse Act, breach of intellectual property agreements, including claims for trademark infringement and breach of a trademark licensing agreement resulting in a multi-million dollar judgment.

 - Represented national gasoline distributor and foreign oil producer in defense of federal claims involving anti-trust violations and discriminatory pricing policies.